brocaar/chirpstack-network-server/docs/api.md

 ## gRPC interface

-The following example creates an application and node using the gRPC API:
+The following example in [Go](https://golang.org/) creates an application and node using the gRPC API:

 ```go
 package main